Most, if not all of us, have been to some kind of rock concert at some time in our life.

 One of my favorite things about band lighting is the ability to be highly dynamic and to really rock out with the guys on stage.

-You need to watch the band to anticipate and react to changes in the music.
+You need to follow the band anticipate and react to changes in the music.
+Maybe you even pre-program your show and run it from stage while IN the band.
+(It’s easier than you think!)

 If you have even a basic understanding of time in music, it will help tremendously when lighting bands.